 During the hypnotic rocking and rolling train journey from Kandy to Ella, your eyes will have feasted on a million upon millions of rows of tea bushes, planted high and low, stretching as far as the eye can see.

 Sri Lanka is famous for it’s tea and is the 4th largest tea producer in the world.
 Ella is one of 6 regions in Sri Lanka that grow this infamous plant so firmly entrenched in our English roots, and is one of the best areas for tea trails in Sri Lanka.

-A visit to Ella without a visit to a tea plantation would be frankly unthinkable.
+Another of the best things to do in Ella, Sri Lanka is to visit a tea plantation.
+In fact, to leave Sri Lanka without a visit to a tea plantation, would be frankly unthinkable.
 A Sri Lankan tea tour is a great way to teach kids the from farm to fork theory or rather from plantation to tea cup.